MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 Ensure that you're signed in to your Windows 10 computer by using the following credentials:

--   Username: **Admin**
+-   Username: **Student**
 -   Password: **Pa55w.rd**

-#### Review the installed applications
+#### Review applications required for this lab

-Find the taskbar on your Windows desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+Identify the applications that you'll use in this lab:

 -   Microsoft Edge
--   Microsoft Teams
+-   Microsoft Teams.
+This will be installed as part of prerequisites for this lab.

 #### Set up an Office 365 subscription

-You can create a free trial from [Microsoft Teams sign up page](https://teams.microsoft.com/start).
+Create a free trial subscription from [Microsoft Teams sign up page](https://teams.microsoft.com/start).

 #### Set up an Azure DevOps organization.